wix-playground/stylable-components/specs/selectionlist.md

 | hover | boolean | false | no | Whether the list is hovered by the mouse |
 | disabled | boolean | false | no | Whether the list is disabled for selection or not |

- the following states apply to the item selector:
+The following states apply to the item selector:

 | Name | Type | Default | Description |
 | -- | -- | -- | -- |